gustaribeiro10/api-restful-with-springboot/README.md

 @Valid on endpoints triggers validation declared in ProductRecordDto.

-HATEOAS: each loaded product receives a self link, and the item endpoint adds a link back to the list.
+: each loaded product receives a self link, and the item endpoint adds a link back to the list.

 DDL‑auto update: Hibernate automatically creates/updates the TB_PRODUCTS table.